pbeza/praca-magisterska/doc/man/myscm-srv.man.1.md

 :   Read configuration from specified *FILE* instead of default `config.ini`
     file.

---check-config
+-k, \--config-check
 :   Check if application configuration is valid.
 If it is valid, then exit
     status is 0  (see `$?` variable).
 Otherwise 1.
 Both AIDE configuration (see `--aide-conf`) and `myscm-srv` validity (see `--config`) are checked.

+-l, \--list
+:   List all available AIDE databases created with `--scan` option.
+Every line
+    of the output is single full path to the respective aide.db[.X] AIDE database.
+Location where aide.db[.X] files are saved is specified by AIDE configuration, specifically by `database` variable read from file specified by `--aide-conf` option or from `/etc/myscm-srv/aide.conf` if this option is not present.

+-s, \--scan
+:   Scan system using AIDE, create AIDE's new `aide.db` reference database and
+    rename old one to `aide.db.X` where `X` is incremented integer that is referred as `CLIENT_AIDE_DB_VER` in `--gen-img` option.
+This operation is intended to provide AIDE database with a summary of the current state of the server software without deleting the old state file.
+Scanning may take a long time to complete depending on the AIDE configuration file that determines which directories are scanned (see `--aide-conf` option for details).

 -g *CLIENT_AIDE_DB_VER*, \--gen-img=*CLIENT_AIDE_DB_VER*
 :   Generate system image that can be applied by any client whose system
-    configuration is represented by existing AIDE database identified by non-negative integer number *CLIENT_AIDE_DB_VER* which corresponds to `X` in `aide.db.X` file created with `--scan` flag.
+    configuration is represented by existing AIDE database identified by non-negative integer number `CLIENT_AIDE_DB_VER` which corresponds to `X` in `aide.db.X` file created with `--scan` flag.
 Generated system image is an archive file saved in location specified in configuration file (in `/var/lib/myscm-srv/` by default).
 System image contains all of the files necessary to modify client's configuration to match server's configuration.
-    If client has never synchronized its configuration with server, then `0` should be specified as a *CLIENT_AIDE_DB_VER*.
-Client application (ie. `myscm-cli`) has option that prints out client's current *CLIENT_AIDE_DB_VER*.
+    If client has never synchronized its configuration with server, then `0` should be specified as a `CLIENT_AIDE_DB_VER`.
+Client application (ie. `myscm-cli`) has option that prints out client's current `CLIENT_AIDE_DB_VER`.

--s, \--scan
-:   Scan system using AIDE, create AIDE's new `aide.db` reference database and
-    rename old one to `aide.db.X` where `X` is incremented integer.
-This operation is intended to provide AIDE database with a summary of the current state of the server's software without deleting the old state file.
-    Scanning may take a long time to complete depending on the AIDE configuration file that determines which directories are scanned (see `--aide-conf` option for details).

 \--ssl-cert=*PATH*
 :   Specify full path to the server's SSL certificate that is used to digitally